User interface design: Three types of user interfaces

 Interface design is involved in a wide range of projects, from computer systems, to cars, to commercial planes; all of these projects involve much of the same basic human interactions yet also require some unique skills and knowledge.
 As a result, designers tend to specialize in certain types of projects and have skills centered on their expertise, whether it is software design, user research, web design, or industrial design.

 Good user interface design facilitates finishing the task at hand without drawing unnecessary attention to itself.
 Graphic design and typography are utilized to support its usability, influencing how the user performs certain interactions and improving the aesthetic appeal of the design; design aesthetics may enhance or detract from the ability of users to use the functions of the interface.
 The design process must balance technical functionality and visual elements (e.g., mental model) to create a system that is not only operational but also usable and adaptable to changing user needs.

-Compared to UX design
+UI design vs. UX design

-Compared to UX design, UI design is more about the surface and overall look of a design.
-User interface design is a craft in which designers, perform an important function in creating the user experience.
+User interface design is a craft in which designers perform an important function in creating the user experience.
 UI design should keep users informed about what is happening, giving appropriate feedback in a timely manner.
 The visual look and feel of UI design sets the tone for the user experience.
 On the other hand, the term UX design refers to the entire process of creating a user experience.

 Don Norman and Jakob Nielsen said:

-Processes

-User interface design requires a good understanding of user needs.
-It mainly focuses on the needs of the platform and its user expectations.
-There are several phases and processes in the user interface design, some of which are more demanded upon than others, depending on the project.
-(Note: for the remainder of this section, the word system is used to denote any project whether it is a website, application, or device.)